zaDavidWaze/zaDavidWaze/README.md

-- 👋 Hi, I’m @zaDavidWaze
+-  Hi, I’m @zaDavidWaze
-- 👀 I’m interested in learn how too develop software
+-  I’m interested in learn how too develop software
-- 🌱 I’m currently learning develop software
+-  I’m currently learning develop software
-- 💞️ I’m looking to collaborate on my learning, but in the future who nknow?
+-  I’m looking to collaborate on my learning, but in the future who nknow?
-- 📫 How to reach me, my instagram is daividwireless if you want
+-  How to reach me, my instagram is its.davidw if you want
-- 😄 Pronouns: he
+-  Pronouns: he/him
-- ⚡ Fun fact: first timing of using github, i`m learning yet
+-  Fun fact: first timing of using github, i`m learning yet